 Spreadsheets might be fine for inputting some raw data for a quick look at employee overviews but they simply don’t provide enough versatility for any in-depth review.
 Static information contained in a spreadsheet isn’t much help when employees need to see what’s happening in real-time in order to make valid adjustments for a customer.
 Real-time data will help engage employees so that they can improve and course-correct while there’s still time to make a positive impact for the business.

-Quite simply, simple spreadsheets don’t have the dynamic quality necessary to be able to work proactively and efficiently in call center applications.
+Quite simply, simple call center spreadsheet templates don’t have the dynamic quality necessary to be able to work proactively and efficiently in call center applications.

 When using a static spreadsheet, it’s impossible to connect data without manual intervention.
 And when you have multiple sheets feeding into one another, things can get confusing really fast.
 When business needs change, this adds even more flux into the mix.
 For example, call history can’t be automatically incorporated to see a forecast—that requires manual operation.
 This takes up valuable time and increases the chances for inaccurate projections.
 Call center managers are left with the feeling that they just can’t get things to connect like they should.

-Managing call center employees is also challenging when relying on spreadsheets.
+Managing call center employees is also challenging when relying on call center excel templates.
 It’s difficult to identify employee skill sets which could leave an imbalance in skill requirements and over- or under-staffing appropriately.
 It’s also difficult to adhere to schedules and tracking via a spreadsheet, limiting call center managers to spot checking, again leading to improper staffing and inadequate support of the business.